mikeolaniyi/mikeolaniyi/README.md

 - 🌱 I’m currently learning **Advance Courses on Power BI**

-- 👨‍💻 All of my projects are available at [https://michaeljeremiah.vercel.app/](https://michaeljeremiah.vercel.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://michaelolaniyij.vercel.app/)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/michael-olaniyi-jeremiah/](https://www.linkedin.com/in/michael-olaniyi-jeremiah/)
+- 📝 I regularly write articles on LinkedIn [Connect with me on LinkedIn](https://www.linkedin.com/in/michael-olaniyi-jeremiah/)

 - 💬 Ask me about **Python, SQL, Power BI, Tableau, Excel, Google Sheets**